Menu

 These scones are unbelievably easy to make.
 Just preheat your oven, make your dough, and bake.

 2. Combine the Dry Ingredients and Butter.
 Combine the flour, sugar, baking powder, and salt in a large bowl.
-Add the butter, and cut it into the flour using a pastry cutter, a fork, or two knives.
+Add the butter and cut it into the flour using a pastry cutter, a fork, or two knives.
 Cut until the butter and flour resemble fine crumbs.

 a round loaf cut into eight scones

-Helpful Tips and Tricks
+Recipe Tips and Tricks

 • Crumbly Dough: If your dough seems too crumbly, don’t hesitate to add a bit more buttermilk.
 Add a tablespoon at a time to help the dough stick together a little bit more.